 Where consumers are urged to replace red meat with fish, seafoods are often treated as a unit, without accounting for large differences in nutritional value and emissions impact between different types, the researchers on the new Nature Communications Earth & Environment study say.
 For instance, emissions output can be seriously influenced by how fish are caught, or if they’re farmed, what food they receive.

-The new seeks to plug this information gap, and in so doing, help encourage the more effective use of fish to move diets in a more sustainable direction.
+The new research seeks to plug this information gap, and in so doing, help encourage the more effective use of fish to move diets in a more sustainable direction.